akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+10:48 PM 8/30/2022
+Timeline UI.
+Alt + T to switch Timeline on.
+Lists Deformers keyframes based on 0th transformer.
+Inserting keyframes is possible with Poses tab open at current keyframe.
+This can be changed with clicking on Timeline.
+With Ctrl + I.
+Deleting keyframe without tab Alt + I.

 3:14 PM 8/30/2022
 Timeline introduction.
 Timeline is integrated into transformer.
 Loading and saving for keyframes.
 Ctrl + I places preset keyframes for current Deformer in Poses tab.
 Close Poses tab and press Alt + D to play back once.